Harris unveils plan for electric vehicle charging network

 Harris visited a maintenance facility in Brandywine, just outside Washington, where she received a demonstration of how chargers work and learned about a plan to electrify the government fleet in Maryland’s Prince George’s County.

 “There’s no sound or fume!”
-Harris exclaimed as a local worker demonstrated the charger.
-“How do I know it’s actually working?”
+Harris exclaimed as she charged one of the county’s vehicles.
+“How do I know it’s actually working?” she asked with a laugh.

-The car is fully charged when it’s blinking green, the worker told her.
+The car is fully charged when the display is a steady green, said Mahidhar Reddy, CEO and founder of SemaConnect, a Maryland company that made the charging station.

 The new EV charging strategy establishes a joint electric vehicles office between the federal Energy and Transportation departments; issues guidance and standards for states; and ensures consultations with manufacturers, state and local governments, environmental justice and civil rights groups, tribes and others, the White House said.